A BEAUTIFUL MARRIAGE: THE ENCHANTING HARPSICHORD AND THE WONDERS OF A DIGITAL INSTRUMENT

 From solo performance to ensemble playing, the C-30 provides the perfect sound and touch for baroque music.
 Enjoy the best of both worlds — a new-generation digital harpsichord with authentic sound and touch, excellent playability, and soul-stirring expression.

 We are the largest seller of the C-30 in the U.S and continue to sell them on a regular basis.
-This is a highly specialized instrument for a niche market of which we are one of the few dealers that understand!
+In fact our 2019 sales have more than tripled over 2018.
+This is a highly specialized limited production instrument for a niche market of which we are one of the few dealers that understand!
 We have sold many of the Roland C-30 Digital Harpsichords and would love to help you acquire one.
 Not only did Capital Music Center’s store manager have the unique privilege to tour the factory where this instrument is made including touring the Hamamatsu Museum of Musical Instruments featuring the famous French Harpsichord that the C-30 was modeled after, but he also personally owns a C-30 and would love to answer any of your questions about it.

 Contact us for price.
 Best is to call us 512-458-1933.
 We can also FaceTime, Skype, or Snap Chat Video to demonstrate the instrument and answer any questions.
 If you decide to email us for a price quote you must include your City/State and include who will pay for the instrument: private party purchase? piano teacher purchase? orchestra/chamber purchase? religious organization purchase? or school purchase?
 Once you decide to purchase, most customers typically receive their C-30 complete with stand and bench within 5 to 10 business days.

 We also rent the C-30 for special events.
 Contact us for details.

 Why does Roland make the C-30?
 CLICK HERE

 For more information: Complete Specs & Info at Roland.com

 - RolandChannel: Multiple C-30 Demonstration Videos with Hector Olivera